marcelo-cm/openhome-os/docs/data-model.md

 ## Photos
 - URL
 - Attachable ID
-- Attachable Type (Can belong to a home, room, expense, or item)
+- Attachable Type (Can belong to a expense, or item)
-- Description

 ## Expenses
 - Description